caviyacht/SodaDungeon2Mod/readme.md

-# Caviar
+# Caviar: A Soda Dungeon 2 MOD

-Caviar is a Soda Dungeon 2 MOD that adds only the finest things in life.
+Welcome to Caviar, a Soda Dungeon 2 MOD that contains only the finest things in life.

 # Features

-Caviar has many features that will not only improve your quality of life, but will also show you information you did not even know you wanted to know.
+Caviar has many features that will improve your quality of life while playing Soda Dungeon 2.

+Do you like gold?
+Well how about a gold per hour heads-up display!
+Do you like using Stein?
+We've got you covered.
+Tired of clicking over and over leveling up that gold relic?
+Well, now you can bring it to the **MAX** in a single click!
+Don't forget about your scripts, now you can see all of those glorious triggers (up to 7) together in a single screen!

+And don't forget, there's more where that came from.
+Go ahead... check it out yourself, if you dare.

 ## Core Features